 Video – Letters of Recommendation

 This video will help you, and whomever you approach for a letter of recommendation, to understand the impact of recommendations on your overall college application.
 The overarching goal of a great letter of recommendation is to tell a story about the student.
+Prior to requesting letters of recommendation, review The Common Data Set for each of your schools and note the areas considered ‘Very Important’ by each of your schools—grades, character, gifts/talents, etc. Share this information with those whom you approach for recommendations so that they may incorporate some of these attributes into their recommendation letter.

 Important to Note: